-- A. Give the employee a written reprimand. - B. Suspend the employee from one to Five days without pay; deny the employee a pay increase. - C. Demotion Lower pay grade/classification or with prior approval of the President or designee. - D. Termination.
+- A. Give the employee a written reprimand. - B. Suspend the employee from one to five days without pay; deny the employee a pay increase. - C. Demote the employee to a lower paying grade/classification; or, with prior approval of the President or designee: - D. Termination.

-Section 3.
-Right to Union Representation
+Section 3 - Right to Union Representation